About the program

 The Young Scholars Program hosts two programs: the Saturday academic year Math Circles of Chicago program, which consists of thirteen sessions; and the Summer YSP Program, which is a four-week day camp throughout the month of July that requires an application and is significantly more selective.

-If you are a student currently in grades seven through twelve who has scored well on the math portion of the ACT, SAT, or other standardized test, or if you enjoy participating in math competitions, or if you simply find mathematics to be an interesting and challenging subject, then we encourage you to join us!
+If you are a student currently in grades seven through twelve who has scored well on the math portion of the ACT, SAT, or other standardized test, or if you enjoy participating in math competitions, or if you simply find mathematics to be an interesting and challenging subject, then we encourage you to join us this summer!

 In even years, the program's mathematical focus is on number theory and the theory of field extensions.
 In odd years, the program's mathematical focus is on geometry and probability.
 The content and sophistication vary according to the grade level of the participants.

-Students spend a significant amount of time in the computer laboratory carrying out research activities related to their course work.
-Students and staff will interact in daily problem sessions to study ideas and open problems.
+The seventh and eight grade component spend a significant amount of time in the computer lab carrying out research activities related to their course work.
+All students and staff will interact in daily problem sessions to study ideas and open problems.

 The staff of the YSP is made up of senior faculty, junior faculty, high school teachers, graduate students, and undergraduate students from the University of Chicago and other institutions.